-It’s been hard to find a truck in many markets for much of this year, and rates continue to surge to record levels.
-When capacity is that tight, you might be tempted to pay too much.
+Some markets make it harder to find trucks when you've got a load that needs covering.
+When capacity is tight, you might be tempted to pay too much.
 So, how can brokers avoid overpaying for transportation?
 Here are a few tips:

 1. Make sure your rate data is current